Guilt is Free, Pride is Impossible

 A lot of this discussion is based on extracts from my old journals, which has been cleaned up, but maybe captures more about how I used to feel about pride than exactly how I feel about it now.

-I would probably also split pride into two kinds of forms: *weak pride* which is when you have just done something and are locally kind of happy with the results and want to show it to people, and *strong pride* which is vaguely some feeling that your life has been valuable and worthwhile.
+I would probably also split pride into two kinds of forms: *weak pride* which is when you have just done something and are locally kind of happy with the results immediately and want to show it to people, but more like “oh yeah I did this thing it was kinda fun or interesting or something”, which I guess I contrast to *strong pride* which is vaguely some feeling that your life has been valuable and worthwhile.

-I often feel some sense of the former, even if “pride” is not quite the word I would use, but I basically never feel the latter.
+I do sometimes feel some sense of the former, even if “pride” is not quite the word I would use, but I basically never feel the latter.

 feeling strong pride in things